 The picture is of David Blatner, the author of The Joy of Pi.
-He is standing beside the pi model that's in the inner courtyard of a Boeing fabrication division.
-It may not be in existence much longer.
+He is standing beside the pi model that's in the inner courtyard of a Boeing fabrication division, in Auburn.
+Washington.

-By way of a context, these facts are as briefly put forth, but they are important to know, because going through a long court trial caused me to understand a fact about the history of law: in my mind I had years of experiences observing the operation of a mechanism of mind that creates self observation (possibly) and the literal sense in law as a separate kind of mindset.
+By way of a context, these facts are briefly put forth, but they are important to know.
+I went through a long court trial that caused me to discover and understand a fact about the history of law: in my mind I had years of experiences observing the operation of a mechanism of mind that creates self observation, possibly and I experienced the literal sense in law as a separate kind of mindset.
 If I'd not had the prolonged painful situation and begun to read law case histories I would not have understood how the psychological mechanisms that create 'projection' and the literal sense are (or were then) the basic form of legalese.
 Have you ever been in court and been told to answer either 'yes' or 'no', without an additional information, knowing the truth cannot be even talked about without context.

 Many problems arose from several areas but basically the real estate transaction from hell followed because my buyer didn't get financing in time for me to get my dream property and it was sold to someone else.
 (Every person involved in this transaction was in divorce mode, or was breaking up and was heartbroken as I found out later), except for the woman that offered to buy my property.
 When she did get financing, the contract between us had expired.
 The property I wanted to buy had a backup offer so it was sold, but she insisted termination dates didn't end our contract.
 She (and a hidden partner) wanted to buy my property.
 It's a block from Alki Beach in West Seattle, the address is 3014 61st Ave.
-S. W, by the way.
+S. W, by the way, its prime real estate.
 I had no reason to sell then and told her the contract had expired.
 She got an attorney who told me bluntly and arrogantly that the terms in a contract didn't matter, that if I didn't complete the sale a judge was going to decide everything.
 He told me I ought to avoid the costs, stress and turmoil a civil suit would create and just sell my property and get on with my life.

 I was outraged when he told me the terms in a contract don't matter.
 I believed he could not ignore a legal agreement that way, so I got a lawyer after he filed a suit and I read the allegations in it.
 I was astonished when I read the 'allegations' in it, because all the details in the transaction were exactly reversed!!!
 His client had done what the suit said I'd done.
-There were signed documents that ought to have easily disproved everything in the suit so in my naiveté, I took them to that attorney to show him that he had reversed every detail.
+There were signed documents that easily disproved everything in the suit so in my naiveté, I took them to that attorney to show him that he had reversed every detail.
 He waved my attempts away, saying in court the judge would decide what happened, "the papers don't matter"'.
-It was an extremely complex situation that would be difficult to describe in less than a book because every person involved was in emotional crisis except the buyer of my property.
+It was an extremely complex situation that would be difficult to describe in less than a book because every person involved was in emotional crisis except the buyer of my property. .